Correct Body Temp During Surgery Speeds Recovery

-Experts recommend continuous monitoring throughout anesthesia to avert hypothermia.
+Continuous monitoring throughout anesthesia to avert hypothermia is highly recommended.

 Anesthesia is a very fragile time for animals because they easily can become hypothermic, putting them at risk of infection and delaying their recovery.